-- Passing of the Ohio professional standards and responsibilities course
+- Passing of the Ohio Professional Standards and Responsibilities (PSR) is required.

 Ohio CPA Exam Fees

-The cost to take all four sections of the CPA exam in Ohio is $743 plus the initial $140 application fee.
+The cost to take all four sections of the CPA exam in Ohio is $1,379.20 ($344.80 per section) plus the initial $90 education evaluation application fee.
 The re-examination application fees vary depending on the number of sections you are retaking.

 **Important Note: You should not apply and pay for exam sections that will not be taken within six months because your Notice to Schedule (NTS) in Ohio expires 6 months after issuance.